think-cell/wg21/P3429-reflection-header-dependencies.md

   Modules may solve this problem in the long-term, but adopting modules requires changes to the build system, which makes it more difficult than "just" updating the compiler to start using reflection.
   It is not entirely unreasonable to think that some companies will start using reflection before they start using modules.
+  In addition, some libraries will have to support both module and non-module builds for a long time, but can eagerly adopt reflection by simply querying for the feature test macro.

 * **Better compile-times due to simpler API types:** All reflection APIs are `consteval`, so if a function e.g. returns a `std::vector`, the compiler has to construct this object at compile-time.
   This is expensive, as the memory layout and behavior of `std::vector` is controlled by standard library implementations the compiler frontend does not necessarily have full control over.